RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `000000FF`
 * `textBackgroundColor` - type: COLOR
     - Default is `FFFFFF00`
+* `textSelectedColor` - type: COLOR
+    - Sets the text color for the currently selected item.
+    - Default is the same value as `textColor`
+* `textSelectedBackgroundColor` - type: COLOR
+    - Sets the text background color for the currently selected item.
+    - Default is the same value as `textBackgroundColor`
 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf) used as fallback if there is no `staticImage` / `imageType` image defined or found, and if `defaultImage` has not been defined.
 * `fontSize` - type: FLOAT